 The Registration Statement (SEC File No. 333-122865) for our initial public offering was declared effective by the Securities and Exchange Commission on May 5, 2005.
-We and the selling shareholders sold 1,875,000 shares and 1,718,750 shares of common stock, respectively, in the offering at a public offering price of \$18.00 per share, for aggregate gross proceeds of approximately \$33.8 million and \$30.9 million, respectively.
-In connection with this offering we paid underwriters' commissions of approximately \$2.4 million and incurred offering expenses of approximately \$1.7 million.
-After deducting the underwriters' commissions and the offering expenses, we received net proceeds of approximately \$29.7 million from the offering.
-The public offering was for 3,593,750 shares of common stock at a price to the public of \$18.00 per share, of which 1,875,000 shares were sold by the company and 1,718,750 shares were sold by certain selling shareholders, including 468,750 shares that were sold by the selling shareholders pursuant to the underwriters' over-allotment option.
-Upon completing the selling shareholders received net proceeds of approximately \$28.8 million.
+We and certain selling shareholders sold 1,875,000 shares and 1,718,750 shares of common stock, respectively, in the offering at a public offering price of \$18.00 per share, for aggregate gross proceeds of approximately \$33.8 million and \$30.9 million, respectively.
+In connection with this offering we paid underwriting discounts and commissions of approximately \$2.4 million and incurred offering expenses of approximately \$1.7 million.
+After deducting the underwriting discounts and commissions and the offering expenses, we received net proceeds of approximately \$29.7 million from the offering.